Self-Sufficiency: Security For You and Your Family

 Most areas have regulations on what kind of structures and animals you can have on your property.
 For instance, you most likely cannot have animals like cows or horses on your property but might be allowed a handful of chickens or other small livestock.

-If you want to be self-sufficient, you’ll need to grow your own hay and produce your own feed for your animals.
-What kind of diet each animal needs will differ for each animal, and you’ll need to know and be able to produce these dietary staples to be self-sufficient.
+If you want to be self-sufficient, you’ll need to grow your hay and produce your feed for your animals.
+What kind of diet each animal needs will differ for each animal, and you’ll need to know and produce these dietary staples to be self-sufficient.

 Food Production Planning